kadasz/image-domoticz/README.md

 ```

 __NOTE!
-Is recommended use builded image from dockerhub because the domoticz compiling process takes a long time.__
+Is recommended to use `docker pull` instead of `docker build` because the domoticz compiling process takes a long time so download image from Docker Hub will be much faster.__

 ### Run a container
 Simply way just run command below: